Chainscore/tessera/jam/db/README.md

-# JAM Database Module
+# Database Module

-The `jam.db` module provides database interfaces and implementations for the JAM project, focusing on efficient key-value storage solutions.
+The `jam.db` module provides database interfaces and implementations for Tessera, focusing on efficient key-value storage solutions.

 ## Components